Sugirlstar/BEWCC/README.md

 # BEWCC
-This is a repository supporting the paper *Unravelling the complexity of blocking and extreme weather*
+This is a repository supporting the manuscript *Unravelling the complexity of blocking and extreme weather*